hermit-os/kernel/README.md

 So before you build HermitCore you have to source the `local-cmake.sh` script everytime you open a new terminal.

-### Building the library perating systems and its examples
+### Building the library operating systems and its examples

 To build HermitCore go to the directory with the source code, create a `build` directory and call `cmake` followed by `make`.